NovySan/unl-digifab/projects/project1.md

 1. Ideation
    - What kind of a form do you want to make?
 (Discuss)
 2. Design
-   - Refer to our week 1 - 3 tutorials.
+   - Refer to our week 1 - 4 tutorials.
    - You will create a complete 2D layout for your part in Rhino.
    - You do not necessarily need to assemble it in 3D in Rhino.
 (Though if it helps you to think through how the piece will go together, then extrude your outlines as 2D parts, and rotate/translate/assemble them in 3D)
 3. Fabrication
    - You need to actually fabricate this assignment from some flat material.
-     -  Acrylic, Cardboard, Matt Board, Paper.
+     -  Acrylic, Cardboard, Matt Board, Paper, plywood, foam, etc.
    - Learn to schedule time on Innovation Studio machinery.

 # Submission